 More recently, due to its impressive effects on diabetes, shilajit was included in an herbal supplement known as Diabecon

-Another fascinating feature of shilajit is its ability to help reduce the side effects of high-altitude travels.
+Another fascinating feature of shilajit is its ability to help reduce the side effects of high-altitude travel.
 People going from low to high altitude may find it works as an incredibly effective method of avoiding “altitude stress.”
 (32)

 SHILAJIT/FULVIC ACID SIDE EFFECTS AND CAUTIONAs I mentioned previously, it’s also very important to get this substance from a trusted source.
 Unfiltered shilajit may contain certain dangerous fungi, and this is part of where the problems with heavy metals come in.

-However, when using safe forms of shilajit, researchers have found it safe for long-term treatment of various disorders, such as anemia.
+However, when using safe forms of shilajit, researchers have found it safe for the long-term treatment of various disorders, such as anemia.
 (34)

 FINAL THOUGHTS ON SHILAJIT

-- Shilajit comes from mountain crevices in the Himalayan and Tibet Mountains and resembles a tar-like substance, ranging in color from yellowish-brown to black (black being considered most nutritionally valuable).
+- Shilajit comes from mountain crevices in the Himalayan and Tibet Mountains and resembles a tar-like substance, ranging in color from yellowish-brown to black (black being considered the most nutritionally valuable).

 - Shilajit has been used for over 3,000 years by those practicing Ayurvedic medicine.

-- There is a growing body of scientific evidence to support the its use as a revitalizing agent.
+- There is a growing body of scientific evidence to support its use as a revitalizing agent.

-- Preliminary research has found it to be effective in relieving fatigue, promoting the health of the brain, supporting the immune system, relieving pain, managing diabetes, protecting from certain cancers, preventing inflammation and viral infections, improving skeletal system health, protecting the heart, and assisting in breaking addiction to harmful substances.
+- Preliminary research has found it to be effective in relieving fatigue, promoting the health of the brain, supporting the immune system, relieving pain, managing diabetes, protecting from certain cancers, preventing inflammation and viral infections, improving skeletal system health, protecting the heart, and assisting in breaking the addiction to harmful substances.

 - Used in conjunction with other popular Ayurvedic herbs, shilaj